futres/futres_website/content/data_tutorial.md

 1. Go to <a href="https://geome-db.org/about">GEOME</a> and create an account
 2. Create a project and join the FuTRES Team
+  * Naming convention: FuTRES_taxon_contributor_locality_time.period
+  * It is up to the user to choose projects / expeditions (datasets) as necessary
+      - e.g., each expedition could be a site and each project a collection
+3. Fill in project metadata
+      - project title
+      - project description
+      - visibility (public/private)
+      - principle investigator
+      - principle investigator affiliation
+      - citation
-3. Select the template generator to create a spreadsheet for entering data
+4. Select the template generator to create a spreadsheet for entering data
   * Select terms
   * Export to a spreadsheet application
     + Speadsheet has: